Zack-John/active-directory-homelab/README.md

 We will leave the alternate DNS server address empty for now.
 The alternative address acts as a fallback server in case the primary server is unable to resolve your DNS request for some reason.
 It is typically recommended to have an alternate server, but we'll leave it blank for now as a rudimentary way to test our domain controller's DNS functionality later; if it doesn't work with just the DC's address, but does work with an known-good address as an alternate, we can conclude that our DNS service is failing.

-Double check all of your addresses are correct, and click OK.
+Double check all of your addresses are correct and click OK.

 <p align="center"> <img src="https://i.imgur.com/GyUIx77.png" height="80%" width="80%" alt="Server 2019 Setup"/> </p>